michel1991/ocp-java-11/advancedDesign/README.md

 Primitive types do not define any methods, so option E is incorrect, although they can each be appended to a String value.
 Option F is correct as double is twice the size of float.
 Finally, option G is incorrect, since objects can have many references to them.
 They can even be created without an explicit reference variable, such as calling new Object(); on a line by itself.

+# Which modifier pairs can be used together in a method declaration?
+(Choose all that apply.)
+* A. static and final
+* B. private and static
+* C. static and abstract
+* D. private and abstract
+* E. abstract and final
+* F. private and final

+The final modifier can be used with private and static, making options A and F correct.
+Marking a private method final is redundant but allowed.
+A private method may also be marked static, making option B correct.
+Options C, D, and E are incorrect because methods marked static, private, or final cannot be overridden; therefore, they cannot be marked abstract.